-The Venerable Blog, the official blog of Fordham University’s Center for Medieval Studies, records departmental news and events such as workshops, masterclasses, conferences, and lectures.
+The official blog of Fordham University’s Center for Medieval Studies records departmental news and events such as workshops, masterclasses, conferences, and lectures.
 Posts also introduce new digital projects and showcase the awards, travel, and conference presentations of faculty and graduate students.

 An exhibition of short essays and images of medieval London objects, buildings, streets, and other sites originally compiled by students at Fordham University’s London Centre’s study abroad program in Spring 2015.
 These reports were part of their coursework for MVST 4654: Medieval London, an interdisciplinary capstone class focusing on the archaeology and history of medieval London.
 In Fall 2017, students enrolled in the same course (this time offered by the History department as HIST 4654: Medieval London), added their reports on medieval objects.